Cactus Keck

-Frank Joseph "Cactus" Keck (January 13, 1899 – February 6, 1981) was a pitcher in Major League Baseball.
+Frank Joseph "Cactus" Keck (January 13, 1899 – February 6, 1981) was an American pitcher in Major League Baseball.
 He played for the Cincinnati Reds.

 Keck attended Kirkwood High School in Kirkwood, Missouri, where he threw a no-hitter against Maplewood High School.
 The St. Louis Browns secured exclusive rights to negotiate a contract with Keck upon his graduation from high school.

 Keck ended his professional baseball career in 1930 to become a firefighter in Kirkwood.
 He retired as an assistant fire chief in 1967 and died in 1981.